Co-ops and Classes FAQ | WriteShop I & II

 - I’d like to teach a writing class.
 Where can I find students?

-- What grade levels should I teach?
+- What grade levels should I teach for WriteShop I or II classes?

 - How many students should I teach?